 SAN JUAN, P.R. ?- The Federal Emergency Management Agency (FEMA) is currently identifying disaster applicants who have tried to profit from the November 10-23, 2003 rains, floods and mudslides.
 President George Bush declared on November 21, 2003 twenty-one municipalities as major disaster areas, making available federal funds and resources to help meet the recovery needs of affected people and communities.

-"Managing a multi-million dollar disaster program always means walking a fine line between speedy service to those who need it and ensuring that taxpayer dollars are not misused," said Justo Hernández, federal coordinating officer.
+"Since the delivery of disaster aid has been quite expeditious, there is always a fine line between the speedy service to those who need it and the assurance that the funds are not misused," said Justo Hernández, federal coordinating officer.

-According to Hernández, Special Agents from FEMA's Office of Inspector General, working closely with disaster assistance personnel, employ a number of methods to detect fraud.
-Investigations are being conducted and those identified as having defrauded FEMA are prosecuted by both federal and Commonwealth of Puerto Rico courts.
+Special Agents from the U.S. Department of Homeland Security's Office of Inspector General, working closely with disaster assistance personnel, employ a number of methods to detect fraud.
+Investigations are being conducted and those identified as having defrauded FEMA are prosecuted in both federal and Commonwealth of Puerto Rico courts.

 - People who claim residences that are not their primary residence.

 - Applicants who leave out their spouse's information when registering.

 - People that fail to disclose insurance coverage.